oatlog/oatlog/doc/report/main.typ

 perspective, to study further.

 == Future work

+#TODO[Compare performance with Datalog engines, borrow more tricks from there]

 Aside from studying how implementation details drive performance differences in Oatlog and egglog, possible future work on Oatlog includes adding features to improve egglog compatibility, smaller